-The Julian Czamanski Scholarship Fund Established in 2002 by bequest from Julian Czamanski to be used for scholarships for students with financial need.
+The Julian Czamanski Scholarship Fund Established in 2002 by a bequest from Julian Czamanski for scholarships to students with financial need.

-The Lycurgus M. Davey Scholarship Fund Established in 1986 by a gift from Lycurgus M. Davey, M.D.
-1943.
-To be used for financial aid to gifted and needy medical students.
+The Lycurgus M. Davey (B.A.
+1939, M.D.
+1943) Fellowship Fund Established in 1986 by a gift from Lycurgus M. Davey, M.D., for financial aid to needy medical students.

-The Edwin P. and Eleanor H. Dawson Scholarship Fund Established in 1971 for the benefit of medical students who are in need of financial assistance.
+The Edwin P. and Eleanor H. Dawson Scholarship Fund Established in 1971 by a gift from Eleanor Dawson for medical students in need of financial assistance.